What are food chains?

 Please also practise your times tables - you could use the times tables olympics sheets or TT Rockstars.

-Finally, click here to access a fun quiz to try
+Finally, click here to try a fun quiz to see if you can spot the rainforest animals amongst the decoys!

 For today's PSHE/RSHE lesson, we would like you to create your own positivity jar.
 You could draw a jar and write inside it, or you could find a jar (or a box, or anything similar!) and decorate it to put slips of paper inside.
 Think about anything positive you can include: it might be positive things about you (like being kind, being a good friend etc) or it might be positive things about this lockdown (like spending more time with family).